Wentworth, KwaZulu-Natal: History

-Culture and Activities
+Culture and activities

-The primarily spoken languages in Wentworth and the surrounding areas are English, Zulu and Afrikaans.
-This rich mix of languages and cultures naturally leads to an equally interesting mix of cuisine.
-Common street foods include samosas and "bunnies" (both have roots in the Indian community), and one cannot attend a function without running across a pot full of steaming biryani (a popular rice dish).
-British tea culture often winds its way into Wentworth's cultural tapestry as well.
+The languages primarily spoken in Wentworth and the surrounding areas are English, isiZulu and Afrikaans.

-Another fixture in Wentworth culture is the use of "combis", or "share taxis".
-While not unique to the African continent, not all areas of South Africa use this mode of transportation.
-Whether independently owned or part of the many combi companies in the area, they can always be seen around Wentworth.
-Combis in Wentworth are particularly interesting because of the elaborate way the drivers name and decorate their cars.
+The mix of cultures leads to a mix of cuisine.
+Common street foods include samosas, veda and "bunnies", with roots in the Indian community, and biryani is also popular.
+British tea culture is also found in Wentworth.

-There are many local soccer, rugby, and cricket leagues that people of all ages engage in.
-Because of Wentworth's proximity to the coast, the area is also ideal for fishing, spending time at the beach and recreational swimming.
-During June and July in fact, one would be likely to spot thousands of sardines migrating along the coast.
+Another fixture in Wentworth culture is the use of "combis," or share taxis.
+The taxis in Wentworth are particularly interesting because of the elaborate way the drivers name and decorate their cars.

-Government and Infrastructure
+There are many local soccer, rugby, and cricket leagues for people of all ages.
+Because of Wentworth's proximity to the coast, the area is also ideal for fishing, spending time at the beach, and recreational swimming.
+During June and July, thousands of sardines can be seen migrating along the coast.

-Wentworth is part of the eThekwini Metropolitan Municipality and is served by its current councilor, Aubrey Snyman.
-Currently the Wentworth area votes primarily for the Democratic Alliance (DA), the party that is in direct opposition with the African National Congress (ANC).
+Government and infrastructure

-The South African Police Service also have a significant presence in the area with their offices and local cells located in Austerville Drive.
-It also operates a very successful and reputable Victim Friendly Centre for victims of Abuse; the Majesterial district has one of the major courts in the Durban South.
-However, there is insufficient data but there are many repeat offenders who present at the court time and time again in the area which is ridden with Crime, largely due to two significant factors, the fact that much of the area live below the poverty line and secondly due to the incredibly high prevalence of not only HIV/AIDS but of an equally high incidence of associated Drug and Alcohol abuse.
+Wentworth is part of the eThekwini Metropolitan Municipality.
+Currently, the Wentworth area votes primarily for the Democratic Alliance (DA), the party that is in direct opposition with the African National Congress (ANC).